Student Veterans of America

 After several years of fighting the Global War on Terror, a new generation of veterans returned home intending to use their Montgomery GI Bill benefits.
 They quickly found that though generous, these GI Bill benefits were not enough to fully support their educational needs.
 These student veterans found each other on social media and came together to push for the passage of the Post-9/11 GI Bill in 2008.

-This August, we celebrated the two-year anniversary of the passage of the Forever GI Bill.
+In August, we celebrated the anniversary of the passage of the Forever GI Bill.
 SVA was proud to spearhead a coalition of more than 60 partner organizations resulting in a $3.45 billion expansion and improvement of the Post-9/11 GI Bill.

 Thanks to the Forever GI Bill, students now have extra time to complete STEM degrees, no expiration date to use their benefits, and expanded eligibility for the Yellow Ribbon Program, which may provide additional funding for your education if you are attending a private college or university.